How Often Should You Get Routine Checkups at the Doctor?

 Catching the warning signs upstream through primary prevention can decrease your chance of chronic disease and illness downstream, or later-in-life.

-These recommendations and guidelines fall under the umbrella of preventative care and everyone is different.
+These recommendations and guidelines fall under the umbrella of preventative care, but everyone is different.
 You should always consult with your doctor about how often you should receive medical treatment, services and screenings.

 At Tripment, we believe that healthcare can be done better, and it starts with helping people understand the importance of preventative care, and what screenings and services are available to them.
 Click here to find a reputable primary care provider who can help you stay on top of your routine medical needs.

-- Tripment TeamA Complete Guide to Starting a Telemedicine PracticeThe COVID-19 pandemic has accelerated the growth of telemedicine, making it easier for both physicians and patients to realize its many benefits.
+- Tripment Health TeamA Complete Guide to Starting a Telemedicine PracticeThe COVID-19 pandemic has accelerated the growth of telemedicine.
 Definitive Healthcare Analysts reported a 6,000% increase in telehealth claims between the summer of 2019 and the summer of 2020, with over 42% of Americans using telehealth during the pandemic.